 The Gambling Commission is considering a license review for five online casino companies after warning them that they were not doing enough to stop criminals using their websites to launder money.

-The commission has written to 17 online casino companies, flagging up the “serious nature” of its findings on their controls against money laundering, terrorist financing and problem gambling.
+The commission has written to 17 online casino companies, flagging up its findings on their controls against money laundering, terrorist financing and problem gambling.

 In its letter to firms in the sector, the commission said it had identified failings not just in money-laundering controls, but also in social responsibility provisions designed to protect problem gamblers.

 These included companies hiring money laundering reporting officers with no formal qualifications who were “unable to provide suitable explanations as to what constitutes money laundering”.

-It also said firms were not submitting enough information about suspicious activity to law enforcement agencies such as the National Crime Agency.
-Online casinos are also failing in their duty to intervene when customers were showing signs of problem gambling, the commission said.
+Certain online casinos are also failing in their duty to intervene when customers were showing signs of problem gambling, the commission said.

-It instructed them to improve their measures to protect customers and prevent money laundering, warning it may review whether five of the 17 operators should have their licence withdrawn.
+It instructed them to improve their measures to protect customers and prevent money laundering, warning it may review whether five of the 17 operators should have their license withdrawn.

 “The Gambling Commission’s new strategy sets out our vision for a fairer and safer gambling market.

-“The action we are taking to examine online casino operators’ compliance with money laundering and customer interaction requirements is just one example of how we will be relentless in turning that vision into reality.”
+“The action we are taking to examine online casino operators’ compliance with money laundering and customer interaction requirements are just one example of how we will be relentless in turning that vision into reality.”

+“If the commission has identified failings in this area then it must take action,” it said.
 “It would be wrong to prejudge the outcome of their investigations, but we would obviously want to work with them to raise standards wherever necessary.”